Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 Using automated contractor management software allows you to pay and manage independent contractors around the world quickly and easily.
 To get started, all you need to do is create an account to begin onboarding your contractors in minutes.

-Automated contractor management software can relieve some of the burden of compliance management.
+Automated contractor management software can relieve some of the compliance management burden.
 In addition, your contractor management software should be able to pay contractors in their local currency, which is a requirement in many countries.

 Have questions about global payroll and contractor management?
 Our Global Payroll Management Guide has all the information you need to keep your company compliant with international labor laws.